 The shower is, naturally, a safe place to rehearse, and you bet I still do it when I’m alone.
 I may even try out a few snippets of dialogue for a novel I’m working on.

-My first day piloting a college classroom, instead of navigating among them, I felt like a clumsy wreck, could feel actual fear in my legs, a second-year graduate student, a second-year Fresnan resident, standing in front of these eighteen-year-olds who’ve lived in this same place all their life, wearing expressions I could not read…
+My first day piloting a college classroom, instead of navigating among them, I felt like a clumsy wreck—could feel actual fear in my legs, a second-year graduate student shaking like a kid, all my students wearing expressions I could not read—

-Now I’m awesome at college teaching.
+But now I’m awesome at college teaching.
 Back pats.

 However difficult life may seem, there is always something you can do and succeed at.